MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/plan-device-deployment.md

 ### Objective: Review Conditional Access policies

-Microsoft Entra Conditional Access policies are additional requirements that must be met before a device can be signed in.
+Microsoft Entra Conditional Access policies are other requirements that must be met before a device can be signed in.

 As you plan your deployment